 Asia is famous for its ultra-modern cities like Shanghai and Hong Kong, home to the busiest harbour in the world.

-Far East holidays offer numerous spiritual experiences, from exploring stunning temples in Thailand, Sri Lanka and Bali to joining Shanghai locals in practising Tai Chi in the early mornings.
+Far East holidays offer numerous spiritual experiences, from exploring stunning temples in Thailand and Bali to joining Shanghai locals in practising Tai Chi in the early mornings.

-Legendary World Heritage sites await, such as the Great Wall ofChina, Beijing’s Forbidden City and the impressive Taj Mahal in Agra, India.
+Legendary World Heritage sites await, such as the impressive Taj Mahal in Agra, India.

-Spectacular scenery abounds in a world totally different from the one we live in, like the exquisite Marble Mountains in Da Nang in Vietnam, the spring blossoms in Japan and Thailand’s beautiful islands and beaches.
+Spectacular scenery abounds in a world totally different from the one we live in, like the rice terraces in Bali and Thailand’s beautiful islands and beaches.

-You won’t find shopping as good as this anywhere else, whether you’re exploring the malls in Singapore, Hong Kong and Kuala Lumpur or visiting local markets in Indonesia, India, Malaysia and Sri Lanka.
+You won’t find shopping as good as this anywhere else, whether you’re exploring the malls in Singapore, Hong Kong and Kuala Lumpur in Malaysia or visiting local markets in Indonesia.

-Let us take you to one of our exciting Asian holiday destinations.Travel to Asia and prepare for a sensory overload of vivid colours, scents,music, dance, monuments and temples.
+Let us take you to one of our exciting Asian holiday destinations.Travel to the Far East and prepare for a sensory overload of vivid colours, scents,music, dance, monuments and temples.
 Browse our holiday packages now and get in touch to book.

 What to do in Asia